 Mechanical watches, with manual or automatic winding, are more exposed to this problem of magnetization.
 Indeed, watches with a mechanical movement have certain metal components, such as the balance spring or the barrel spring, which can adhere to each other by a system of magnets and subsequently cause the mechanism to malfunction.
 The effects of magnetism on a mechanical watch can persist over time and your watch may continue to get ahead of itself.
 Quartz men's watches are also sensitive to the waves, but they will start working again once they are away from the magnetic field.
 Thus, magnetization tends to affect an automatic watch quickly and over the long term, while a quartz watch is more likely to malfunction slowly and this malfunction is usually temporary.

 To find out if your watch is magnetized, simply place it next to a compass.
-In the event of magnetization, the needle of the compass will be totally disoriented.
-A watch that loses precision, with an irregular ticking, which suddenly starts to move forward, to delay or to stop suddenly, is a magnetized watch.
+If your watch is magnetized, the compass needle will be totally disoriented.
+A watch that loses accuracy, with an irregular ticking, that suddenly starts to move forward, lags or stops suddenly, is a magnetized watch.
 But what to do in this case?
-To demagnetize your men watch or your Ladies watch, we invite you to drop it off in our Charlie Paris store.
-With our demagnetizer it does not take more than five minutes to correct.
-Demagnetizing a watch consists of exposing the watch to a contrary magnetic field to neutralize its effects and restore its proper functioning.
+To demagnetize your watch we invite you to bring it to our store Charlie Paris.
+With our demagnetizer it only takes a few minutes to correct.
+Demagnetizing a watch consists in exposing it to a contrary magnetic field to neutralize its effects and restore its proper functioning.

-The advice of Team Charlie Paris: Keeping your watch more than 10 cm away from objects giving off strong magnetic fields reduces the risk of magnetizing your watch.
+Team Charlie Paris's advice: Keep your watch at least 10 cm away from objects that emit strong magnetic fields to reduce the risk of magnetizing your watch.